 What to Expect at Your Photo Session

 Your session; in good weather, may include outdoor natural light portraits as well as indoor/studio shots.
-For an individual portrait session, over 100 photos will usually be taken, resulting in about 5-10 nice photos suitable for framing.
+For an individual portrait session, about 20-30 photos will usually be taken, resulting in about 5-10 nice photos suitable for framing.

 In the event the session does not go as planned-such as a young client unhappy to be photographed-then we re-schedule and re-shoot at no extra charge.